What Is the RTM Diamond Pattern? Trading the Diamond Pattern in the RTM Style

 Trading Steps for the Diamond Pattern

-To trade the RTM Diamond Pattern, you should follow these steps:
+To learn the RTM Diamond Pattern, you should follow the steps below:

 1. Identify primary supply and demand zones;